Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 \subsection{Wasserstein gradient flow}

-Before formally defining a gradient flow in the Wasserstein space $\mb W_2(\mb R^d)$, let us first consider a definition of the gradient flow in the Euclidean space $\mb R^d$ that allows extensions to a general metric space.
-Let $F: \mb R^d\to\mb R$ be a smooth function and $x^0\in\mb R^d$ a point.
-Intuitively, a gradient flow initialized at $x_0$ is an evolution starting from $x^0$ and always moving in the direction where $F$ decreases the most (a.k.a.~steepest descent) and thus gradually minimizing $F$.
-Rigorously, it is the solution of the following ordinary differential equation (ODE)

-where the negative gradient $-\nabla F(x)$ gives the steepest direction towards a (local) minimizer.
-This is a standard Cauchy problem which has a unique solution if $\nabla F$ is Lipschitz continuous.
-In particular, when $F$ is strictly convex, the gradient flow has exponential convergence to the unique global minimizer.
-Unfortunately, such a definition of gradient flow via ODE will encounter a number of obstacles when adapted to $\mb W_2(\mb R^d)$.
-There is an equivalent perspective that is relatively easy to generalize and also provides a numeric scheme for practically approximating the Euclidean gradient flow.
-More precisely, one can define or view the continuous-time gradient flow~\eqref{eqn:Euclidean_GF} as the weak convergence limit of the following iterative variational scheme, also called minimization movements, as the step size $\tau$ tends to zero,

-Under some mild conditions on $F$, such as eigenvalues of Hessian $\nabla^2 F$ bounded from below, above minimization problem admits a unique solution for all sufficiently small $\tau$.
-It is also worth noting that the first order optimality condition for solving above minimization problem is exactly the discrete-time implicit Euler scheme for the ODE~\eqref{eqn:Euclidean_GF}.
-For any fixed time horizon $T$, by letting $\tau = \frac{T}{n}$ and $\tilde{x}^{(n)}_t = x^\tau_{[t/\tau]}$, the piecewise constant interpolation $\tilde{x}^{(n)}_t$ uniformly converges to the unique solution to the ODE~\eqref{eqn: gradient_flow_in_Rn} on $[0, T]$ as $n\to\infty$ given $\nabla F$ is Lipschitz continuous.

-Now, let us consider the problem of minimizing a functional $\m F:\ms P_2(\mb R^d) \to \mb R$ in the Wasserstein space $\mb W_2(\mb R^d)$ via ``steepest descent''.
-A direct generalization of the ODE formulation of the Euclidean gradient flow is to define a time-dependent measure $\rho_t\in\PX$ satisfying $\partial_t\rho_t = -\nabla_{W_2}\m F(\rho_t)$ for $t>0$, with some initialization $\rho_0\in\PX$.
+Consider the problem of minimizing a functional $\m F:\ms P_2(\mb R^d) \to \mb R$ in the Wasserstein space $\mb W_2(\mb R^d)$ via ``steepest descent''.
+A direct generalization of the ODE formulation of the Euclidean gradient flow (c.f.~Appendix~\ref{app:EGF}) is to define a time-dependent measure $\rho_t\in\PX$ satisfying $\partial_t\rho_t = -\nabla_{W_2}\m F(\rho_t)$ for $t>0$, with some initialization $\rho_0\in\PX$.
 Here $\nabla_{W_2}\m F$ stands for some proper notion of gradient, or steepest (ascent) direction, of $\m F$ with respect to the $W_2$ metric in $\mb W_2(\mb R^d)$.
-To formally define and prove the well-posedness of this Wasserstein gradient flow, we can adopt the same limiting argument by: first considering a well-defined minimization movement scheme, also called the Jordan-Kinderlehrer-Otto (JKO) scheme~\cite{jordan1998variational} (see Figure~\ref{fig: JKO vs GF} for an illustration),
+To formally define and prove the well-posedness of this Wasserstein gradient flow (WGF), one can first consider a minimization movement scheme, also called the Jordan-Kinderlehrer-Otto (JKO) scheme~\cite{jordan1998variational} (see Figure~\ref{fig: JKO vs GF} for an illustration),